 Hanukkah is the Jewish Feast of Lights or Feast of Dedication.
 The Hebrew word Hanukkah means dedication.
 The holiday begins on the eve of the 25th day of the Hebrew Month of Kislev and lasts eight days.
 Hanukkah usually falls in the month of December, but occasionally can start in November.
-This year Hanukkah begins at sundown on Tuesday, December 12, 2017, and ends the evening of Wednesday, December 20, 2017.
+This year Hanukkah begins at sundown on Sunday, December 2, 2018, and ends the evening of Monday, December 10, 2018

 How Do You Spell Hanukkah?

 According to Judaism 101, the process of writing Hebrew words in the Roman (English) alphabet is known as transliteration.
 Transliteration is more an art than a science, and opinions on the correct way to transliterate words vary widely.
 This is why the Jewish festival of lights (in Hebrew, Cheit-Nun-Kaf-Hei) is spelled Chanukah, Chanukkah, Hanuka, and many other interesting ways.
 Each spelling has a legitimate phonetic and orthographic basis; none is right or wrong.